Germany floods: Bavaria's tourist region begins cleanup | DW | 20.07.2021

 While Hopf is talking, a couple hiking in lycra and a woman from the local rock climbing organization come up the hill to assess the damage.

-"We have been really supported by tourists and visitors coming up here and asking what was going on," Hopf says.
+"We have been really held back by tourists and visitors coming up here and asking what was going on," Hopf says.

 Among the visitors on Sunday were Bavarian Premier Markus Söder and German Finance Minister Olaf Scholz — both of whom pledged financial aid for the area.